pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-      enumerate     List the instances of a class. get           Get an instance of a class. invokemethod  Invoke a method on an instance. modify        Modify an instance of a class. query         Execute a query on instances in a namespace. references    List the instances referencing an instance.
+      enumerate     List the instances of a class. get           Get an instance of a class. invokemethod  Invoke a method on an instance. modify        Modify properties of an instance.
+      query         Execute a query on instances in a namespace. references    List the instances referencing an instance.